 Until recently, it was believed that genes were activated automatically and became active or inactive by themselves.
-This kind of gene behavior could justify a theoretical model, where the genes would be the factor that controls the biological functions.
+This kind of behavior could justify a theoretical model, where the genes would be the factor that controls the biological functions.

-Unfortunately, despite it sounds simple, in reality it is very difficult: it means that one should have such power so that he can be an observer and controller at the same time.
+Unfortunately, despite it sounds simple, in reality, it is very difficult: it means that one should have such power so that they can be an observer and controller at the same time.
 Once the consciousness takes a small break, your subconscious will automatically get the control to play the familiar and very firmly established role.

 The subconscious mind is like a tape recorder

-Unlike the conscious mind, the subconscious is much stronger regarding to ‘editing’ of information.
+Unlike the conscious mind, the subconscious is much stronger regarding the ‘editing’ of information.
 Many neuroscientists think that the conscious mind represents only 5% of our total mental activity.
-The rest is the thoughts which are constantly occupying our minds and the attitudes we adopt without even being able to perceive or control them.
+The rest is the thoughts that are constantly occupying our minds and the attitudes we adopt without even being able to perceive or control them.

-Knowing now that what we are and what we can become is a state that can be taken under our control, albeit with great effort, it is necessary to look within ourselves, to trust our inner observer and get it to work for us.
+Knowing now that what we are and what we can become is a state that can be taken under our control, albeit with great effort, it is necessary to look within ourselves, to trust our inner observer, and get it to work for us.